tselect-npm/access-control/README.md

 });
 ```

 However, in most applications, the consumer is not expected to provide the fields they want to see returned.
-Bluejay provides you with a convenient way of dealing with this use case by introducing a special `returnedAttributes` property in the permission definition.
+TSelect provides you with a convenient way of dealing with this use case by introducing a special `returnedAttributes` property in the permission definition.
 With this knowledge, we can refactor the previous permission to this one:

 ```typescript
 ac.addPermissionToRole(Role.CUSTOMER, {